Meteorite Totem Pendant — Hand-Carved , Heritage Gilding

 When and Where to Wear It

-Wear it in competitive environments: boardrooms, industry events, and rooms where you need presence without shouting.
+• competitive rooms where you need presence without shouting

-Wear it during transition phases: new roles, new cities, or new chapters when you want extra protection and focus.
+• new roles, new cities, new chapters—when you want extra protection and focus

 Why It Works

 It is built on finite meteor-iron lots and limited master-craftsman time.
-Full-coverage carving and inlay cannot be rushed or mass-produced.
-That is why it feels different the moment you hold it.
+Full-coverage carving and inlay cannot be rushed or mass-produced—this is why it feels different the moment you hold it.

 Totem Meaning in Modern Metaphysical Language

-Viewed through a modern metaphysical lens, this pendant carries three main energies:
+Viewed through a modern metaphysical lens, this pendant carries three core energies.

-Protection and warding: taotie as a mask that faces the world for you and absorbs what does not belong to you.
+Taotie as a mask that faces the world for you—absorbing what doesn’t belong to you.

-Power and presence: dragons and pan-dragons coiled across the surface, symbolizing authority, influence, and the right to take up space.
+Dragons and pan-dragons coiled across the surface symbolize authority, influence, and the right to take up space.

-You can treat it as a boundary-setting totem: what is allowed into your field and what must be kept out is your decision.
+Treat it as a boundary-setting totem: what is allowed into your field—and what must stay out—is your decision.

 Fear Scenes and Simple Rituals